Siphocha/MasulaVTE/README.md

 npm install
 ````
 That'll instlal all the modules needed for the project.
 BE AWARE:
-If you install 2+ months after original date, no guarantee librbary updates wont interfere with each other.
+If you install 2+ months after the original date, no guarantee librbary updates wont interfere with each other.

 then go to the .env and replace private key with your own wallets private key, the API with your own Alchemy API, and contract address with your ran contract address.
 ```